Creature from the Black Lagoon (pinball): Gameplay

 The main objective of the game is to collect the four letters in F-I-L-M and enable multiball play.
-Each letter is earned by completing a different objective; the Snack Bar can also give letters as random awards.
+Each letter is earned by completing a different objective; the Snack Bar (center scoop) can also give letters as random awards.

 F: Shoot the ball into the left K-I-S-S scoop four times.
 At the start of a ball, the letter can be immediately earned with a properly timed skill shot that loops around the back of the field and comes down the left side.

-I: Light the four menu targets to open the Snack Bar.
-Menu targets can also be lit by shooting into the Snack Bar.
+I: Spot the four menu targets to open the Snack Bar.
+Targets can be spotted by hitting them, or by shooting the unlit Snack Bar until they have been completed for the first time.

-L: Complete the P-A-I-D rollovers at the top right of the playfield.
+L: Light the P-A-I-D rollovers at the top right of the playfield.
 One rollover flashes at the start of each ball; hitting it immediately completes all four.
+The rollovers award a bonus multiplier for each of the first five completions during a single ball, and 5 million per completion afterward.

 M: Shoot the ball into the Slide (right scoop).
+All shots after the first one of the game earn an award that cycles through Mega Menu, Playground Award, and Big Millions (see below).

 Once all four letters have been earned, the player can shoot the ball into the left or right scoop to begin a two-ball multiball.
 The Creature will randomly hide the girl in one of three locations: the left scoop, the Snack Bar, or the right scoop.
 The player must make the correct shot to find the Creature, then hit the Snack Bar to rescue the girl, and finally hit the Snack Bar again to collect the Jackpot.
 The jet bumpers must then be hit a specified number of times to light the Super Jackpot, which is worth double the current Jackpot and can be collected by shooting the Snack Bar one more time.
-The entire cycle then starts again, with the Jackpot value doubled; however, the doubling stops once the base Jackpot value reaches or exceeds 500 million.
+The entire cycle then starts again, with the Jackpot doubled as long as it has not yet reached 250 million.

-The Jackpot is set to 40 million at the start of the game and can be increased by hitting the jet bumpers.
+The Jackpot is set to 40 million at the start of the game and can be increased by hitting the jet bumpers, to a maximum of 1 billion.
 During multiball, shots to the left ramp feed into a small whirlpool above the right flipper, adding letters to the word CREATURE for every revolution; once the word is completed, the playfield multiplier is increased by one, to a maximum of four.
 This multiplier affects all shot values, including Jackpots and Super Jackpots, and reverts to one after multiball ends.

 If one ball drains without a Jackpot being scored, the player is given 12 seconds to shoot the Snack Bar and restart multiball.

 Additional scoring modes or methods include: